In This Review:

 Is Brain C-13 safe?
 Are there drug interactions?

 Stimulant-free, non-GMO, and GMP-certified.
 Generally well tolerated.
 However, Huperzine A may interact with acetylcholinesterase inhibitor medications (donepezil, rivastigmine).
 Ginkgo Biloba may interact with blood thinners.
 If you take any prescription medications, consult your doctor before starting.
-Details: Safety Quick-Check →
+Details: Safety & Side Effects →

 Where should I buy Brain C-13?